Kobeyvines/airbnb_analysis_nairobi/README.md

 ### Occupancy & Booking Patterns

-*   What's the average occupancy rate across the dataset?
+*   What's the average occupancy rate across the dataset? tick

-*   Do flexible cancellation policies lead to higher occupancy?
+*   Do flexible cancellation policies lead to higher occupancy? tick

-*   How does minimum night requirement affect booking frequency?
+*   How does minimum night requirement affect booking frequency? tick

-*   Which listing types have the highest occupancy rates?
+*   Which listing types have the highest occupancy rates? tick

-*   Are there seasonal trends in your data (if dates are available)?
+*   Are there seasonal trends in your data (if dates are available)? unfortunately, no dates available

 ### Host Strategy & Management

-*   Do professionally managed listings have better reviews/ratings (if available)?
+*   Do professionally managed listings have better reviews/ratings?
+NO Tick

 *   What percentage of listings are professionally managed vs. individual? tick